techyian/MMALSharp/README.md

 This is currently an experimental build and therefore a lot of functionality is not fully tested, however a number of common features are working correctly.

-This library has only been tested on a Raspberry Pi 1 Model B so far with the NoIR v1 camera module, it may or may not work with later Pi models and/or camera modules.
+The library has currently been tested on the following Raspberry Pi devices:

-Currently only tested using JPEG encoding.
+* Raspberry Pi 1 Model B (512mb)
+* Raspberry Pi Zero

+Both the SUNNY and Sony camera modules are currently working as expected.

 The encoding can be configured in the `MMALCameraConfig` class, i.e.

 ```
 MMALCameraConfig config = new MMALCameraConfig